Asia with Kids: 11 Family-Friendly Destinations Kids Will Love

 We explored it all—from the northern hill towns to the sun-washed beaches of the south—and everywhere in between.
 India constantly surprised us, challenged us, and offered us new ways to see the world.

-From our experience, North India can feel intense at first.
-But when you slow down and travel with open expectations, it becomes unforgettable—like witnessing the Taj Mahal in the soft light of morning or tracing your fingers along the intricate carvings of Rajasthan’s royal forts.
+From our experience, North India can feel overwhelming at first: the honking traffic, the crowds, the colors all rushing at you.
+But when you slow down and take it one moment at a time, the chaos melts into unforgettable memories—like watching the Taj Mahal glow in the morning light or tracing the delicate carvings of Rajasthan’s royal forts.

-Our kids adored the tuk-tuk rides through Jaipur’s pink streets, chasing pigeons in sprawling fort courtyards, and the warm welcomes from locals—complete with sweets and bright tikka marks in temple lanes.
+For our children, the joys were simple yet powerful: tuk-tuk rides through Jaipur’s pink lanes, chasing pigeons across grand fort courtyards, and warm smiles from strangers who greeted them with sweets and bright tikka marks in temple alleys.

 Train rides turned into mini-adventures in India —windows wide open, snacks passed around, and endless scenery rolling by.
 Just be mindful about choosing your seats to avoid the most crowded compartments.